Androgynous Clothing For All Body Shapes & Types

-Fun and vibrant, the brand’s unique aesthetic consists of bright, hand-tie dyed pieces in wide-leg trousers, oversized t-shirts, and Big Button Up one piece, like a psychedelic version of Missy Elliott’s iconic “Supa Dupa Fly” balloon onesie.
+Fun and vibrant, the brand’s unique aesthetic consists of bright, hand-tie-dyed pieces in wide-leg trousers, oversized t-shirts, and Big Button Up one piece, like a psychedelic version of Missy Elliott’s iconic “Supa Dupa Fly” balloon onesie from the 90s fashion.

-Bear in mind, the brand’s beautiful gender-free clothing is available at their LA store, which is by appointment only and only in limited styles.
+The brand’s beautiful gender-free clothing is available at their LA store, in limited styles, and by appointment only

 I like that 69 is still a tiny operation brand, comprised of two, working almost exclusively with family-owned small businesses.